DSkrzypiec/blogImpl/content/post/leaving-PwC/index.md

 Generally in PwC people works around 9-10 hours a day which is much more than in regular job.
 But at that time, I remember, we would start a day on 8-9am and work together (physically in one room) till 1-3am in the night.
-This period takes about two weeks.
+This period took about two weeks.
 After that we've presented our models to the client and everything was great.
-Around December 2017 our model was done and discussed with the client and theoretically our job was done.
-But practically the implementation (in the tool) of our model wasn't even close to be done.
+Around December 2017 our models was done and discussed with the client and theoretically our job was done.
+But practically the implementation (in the IT tool) of our model wasn't even close to be done.
 So we helped with testing and even proposing the C# implementation of fixes.
 This also was a bit stressful because of very hard deadline and communication problems between teams.